wayne-stewart/FileX/README.md

 # FileX
 Tabbed File Browser written in Rust

+To try it out, make sure you build in release mode cargo run --release

 Project Goals
 - Learn Rust
 - Create a File Browser with tabs and multiple views.